SewanDevs/ceiba-router/README.md

   * **`leaves`**:
       Any value that is either a function, a string, or null, represents a destination.
 Files whose paths match the path leading up to the leaf will be moved to the specified destination.
       * `{string}`: A destination path.
-The algorithm used to decide of the ending path is similar to that of the `mv` utility.
+If it ends with a `/`, then it is interpreted as a directory and the files will keep their filenames.
+If it doesn't end with a `/`, files will be renamed to match the new destination filename.
       * `(pathObject) => {string|pathObject}`: Takes a parsed path object, and returns either a path that will be interpreted the same as a string leaf, or a parsed path object that will be applied directly.
       * `null`: The file will be removed from the stream.